Project-MONAI/MONAI/docs/source/highlights.md

 ### 2. Cache intermediate outcomes into persistent storage
 The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyper parameters), or when the entire data set size exceeds available memory.

-### 3. Zip several PyTorch datasets and output data together
+### 3. Zip mutiple PyTorch datasets and fuse the output
-MONAI provides `ZipDataset` to connect several PyTorch datasets and combine the output data(with the same index) together in a tuple, which can be helpful to execute complicated training progress based on several data sources.
+MONAI provides `ZipDataset` to associate multiple PyTorch datasets and combine the output data (with the same corresponding batch index) into a tuple, which can be helpful to execute complex training processes based on various data sources.
 For example:
 ```py
 class DatasetA(Dataset):